junxit/us-congress-bills-110/metadata.md

 - 2007-03-09 — The Speaker designated the Honorable Hilda L. Solis to act as Chairwoman of the Committee.
 - 2007-03-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H2375-2376)
 - 2007-03-09 — The previous question was ordered pursuant to the rule. (consideration: CR H2374)
+- 2007-03-12 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.